Don’t feel like cooking this Thanksgiving? These restaurants are offering complete pre-cooked feasts to-go - NewsBreak

 Bob Evans

 The “Farmhouse Feasts” at Bob Evans include turkey, ham or both, along with sides and desserts.
 The largest serves up to 10 people, but meals for smaller, more intimate gatherings are also available.
-Customers can also choose to pick up their orders or arrange for delivery.These are the most hated Thanksgiving foods, survey says
+Customers can also choose to pick up their orders or arrange for delivery.Will the weather slow down my Thanksgiving holiday travel?

 Boston Market